mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 As a reference you can use the example code and the documentation that has the structure set to send the payment info and handle the return object.

 In the [GitHub](https://github.com/mercadopago/point-android_integration#intent) article you can find more information and the corresponding example.

-## Via API integration
+## Integration via API
 > WARNING
 >
 > Important
 >
-> * This integration is only available for Android version 2.8.0 or superior.
+> * This integration is only available for Android version 2.8.0 or higher.
-> * It is not available for iOS.
+> * Not available for iOS.
+The other way to integrate with the Mercado Pago application to charge with our Point is through our APIs. for for
-> * In order to be able to actually go ahead with this integration, you have to contact [support](https://www.mercadopago.com.ar/developers/en/support/), soy they can enable the Point integration settings in your Mercado Pago app.
+In order to integrate, you have to enable the integration options in the Mercado Pago app.
+Run the following curl to do it:

-Another way to integrate the Mercado Pago application with our Point devices is via API.
+`` `curl
+--location --request POST ‘https://api.mercadopago.com/point/services/user/status/integrators?access_token= <ENV_ACCESTOKEN>’ \
+--header ‘Content-Type: application / json’ \
+--data-raw ‘{
+    "Id": <user_id>
+} ’
+`` ''

-For this integration, first you need to configure the `device_name` from the Mercado Pago application.
-It helps us to identify the smartphone or tablet and link it to your Mercado Pago account.
-Like this, you´ll know to which device you have to send the payment_order.
+Then it is necessary to configure the `device_name` from the Mercado Pago application.
+It serves to identify your cell phone or tablet and relate it to your Mercado Pago account.
+In this way, you will know to which device to send the payment order.

 The next step consist in generating a payment order and sending it via API to the corresponding device.
 The user will see in the screen of the device the order sent to the application, this means that the user is going to be able to swipe the card at that moment and continue with the proccess.

 Once the payment is processed , the user will see the result in the Mercado Pago application.
 Finally, the order will close and the corresponding payment will be created.